Gelio/github-review-stats/azure/README.md

-# Azure functions for GitHub Review Stats visualizer
+# Azure Functions for GitHub Review Stats visualizer

 A `retrieveAccessToken` function has been exposed to retrieve user's `access_token` without exposing GitHub OAuth App's client secret.